kenhkan/noflo-woute/README.md

 The Decompress graph takes the output of Woute (i.e. the request object) and isolate each group into its own connection (less the group itself) via the corresponding port.
-Currently, there are four ports:
+Currently, these ports are supported:

+  * RESPONSE
   * HEADERS
-  * URL
   * TOKEN
   * OUT

+And these ports are not available in Compress:

+  * QUERY
+  * URL

 The TOKEN port outputs the session ID whereas the OUT port emits the body of the request.